 Want to make you vehicle be dazzled with lights or do a mobile show?
 You can run and have more than one of these to each control large amounts of pixels or servos for your show.

 With a dedicated data level amp, you will know you will have the power to light up your pixels with ease.
-Each output allows you to control over 512 pixels given you 1024 pixels at a full 40 FPS, you know you will not go out of sync with the rest of your display or even go wireless for those on-the-go mobile props or costume effects.
+Each output allows you to control over 512 pixels giving you 1024 pixels at a full 40 FPS.